angulardart/site-angulardart/src/angular/tutorial/toh-pt3.md

   [Attribute Directives](../guide/attribute-directives.html#why-input) page.
 </div>

 That's it.
-The `hero` property is the only thing in the `HeroDetailComponent` class.
+The `hero` property is the only thing in the `HeroComponent` class.
 All it does is receive a hero object through its `hero` input property and then bind to that property with its template.
-Here's the complete `HeroDetailComponent`.
+Here's the complete `HeroComponent`.

-<?code-excerpt "lib/src/hero_detail_component.dart" title linenums?>
+<?code-excerpt "lib/src/hero_component.dart" title linenums?>
 ```
   import 'package:angular/angular.dart';
   import 'package:angular_forms/angular_forms.dart';